The breakdown of criteria for breaks in practice

 |Time since graduation||Total amount of practice since graduation (does not need to be continuous)||Practice in the last 12 months|

 - This table above provides a guide for decision makers, and should be considered in order to reach a fair and consistent decision.
-However the decision maker should not be fettered by the criteria and has discretion to depart from it where they have a good reason for doing so.
+However, the decision maker is not bound by the criteria and has discretion to depart from it where they have a good reason for doing so.

 - Applicants with a break in practice in the last five years which does not align with the criteria set out above can submit evidence detailed in the guidance to demonstrate that they have mitigated the break in practice.
 The decision maker may take that evidence into account when making their decision.

-- The revised criteria and guidance takes account of breaks in practice due to maternity or paternity leave or ill health, to ensure applicants with those circumstances will not be disadvantaged.
+- The criteria and guidance take account of breaks in practice due to maternity, paternity, adoption leave or ill health, to ensure applicants with those circumstances will not be disadvantaged.